maheshsabnis/blazeclan_exp/reactjsapp/README.md

 - MOdify the Saga App for following
     - MAke sure that update and delete actions are included
     - MAke sure that if the ajax call failed then the error action is dispatched

+# Date: 06-10-2021
+- Write a Test on The React Component for the following
+    - When the DeptNo, DeptNAme, Locatton and Salary is entered make sure that the test case for all entries are mandatory is executed successfully
+    - The Test case for DeptNo and Salary non-negative is executed successfully.
+    - MAke sure that in the DOM the erroe messages are show in div tag
+    - When a new departments is added by clikcking on the 'save' button the New row must be added in the table